-Meetings are to be held at specific times of the year for the purpose of officially promoting each class of students based on academic performance, and to develop and approve a specific intervention for those students who fail to demonstrate academic progression or where ethical or professional concerns have been identified.
-The committee will generally convene a minimum of four times a year.
-Special meetings may be called at the discretion of the Chair.
+The SPC meets for the purpose of officially promoting each class of students based on academic performance, and to develop and approve a specific intervention for those students who fail to demonstrate academic progression or where ethical or professional concerns have been identified.
 Any student of any class year may be discussed at any meeting throughout the year.